need4swede/wiki-go/data/documents/personalization/themes/built-in/document.md

 ## Void

 True black optimized for OLED displays.
+The default.

 - **Style**: Minimal, high-contrast
 - **Background**: Flat black (no animation)
 - **Accent**: Subtle gray
-- **Best for**: OLED TVs, power saving
+- **Best for**: OLED TVs, letting the content carry the color